[Osaka/Yokohama/Tokushima] Looking for infrastructure/server side engineers!

 root@949dd89c3341:/var/www/html# echo "hogehoge test" > /var/www/html/index.html root@949dd89c3341:/var/www/html# /etc/init.d/apache2 start

-Now, in order to access the docker container from the outside, exit from the docker container and return to the host OS.
+Now, in order to access the docker container from outside, you will exit the docker container and return to the host OS.

-This action is called detaching, and a shortcut key is provided.
+This action is called detaching, and shortcut keys are provided.

-If you enter the exit command, the docker container itself will stop, as mentioned earlier, so
+As mentioned earlier, when you enter the exit command, the docker container itself will stop, so

-hold down Ctrl PQ on your keyboard to return to the ubuntu terminal.
+now you will press Ctrl PQ and return to the ubuntu terminal.

 root@949dd89c3341:/var/www/html# # In this state, press Ctrl+P, Q root@949dd89c3341:/var/www/html# vagrant@vagrant:~$